An Extended Fatou-Shishikura inequality and wandering branch continua for polynomials: The tools, or disk to plane and back again

 So, we have proved that $E=F$.
 On the other hand, by the above there is a critical point in $F$.
 Hence $P|_F$ is a non-trivial branched covering map onto $P(F)$.
 Choose an angle $\al\in G'$ and let $y$ be the landing point of $R_\al$.
 Then there exists a point $y'\ne y$ in $F$ such that $P(y)=P(y')$.
 Hence again by Lemma~\ref{finmany}(4) we have a contradiction.
 This shows that there are no CS-points in $F$.

 By the above, $F$ contains no parattracting Fatou domains and no CS-points.
-By Lemma~\ref{basic1}, $F\cap K_P$ is a non-separating continuum.
+By Lemma~\ref{basic1}, $F\cap K_P$ is a continuum which does not separate the plane.
 By (1), $P(F\cap K_P)=F\cap K_P$.
 By Lemma~\ref{finmany}(3) and Theorem~\ref{degimp}, $F\cap K_P$ is a periodic point $x$.
 If $|G'|>1$ this implies that $x\in \RR$.

 (3) \emph{We claim that if $G'$ is infinite and periodic, then $\an\cap F\ne \0$.} Indeed, otherwise $G'$ is infinite and periodic with neither a CS-point nor a Fatou domain in $F$.
 As above, by (1), Theorem~\ref{degimp} and Lemma~\ref{finmany}(3), $F\cap K_P$ is a point $x\in \RR$ which is impossible.
 Notice that by Lemma~\ref{basic1} $G=F_\di(p)$ as desired.